ramigs/nuxt-fauna-article/nuxt-fauna.md

 site is not viable.

-Going back to our Repo Catalogue, suppose we want to add some dynamic data to the detail pages, such as number of stars and forks.
+Going back to our Repo Catalogue, suppose we want to add some dynamic data to the detail pages, such as description, number of stars, and number of forks.

-Clearly, it's not practical to rebuild an entire website whenever this type of data changes.
+Clearly, it's not practical to rebuild an entire website whenever any of this data changes.

 In this section, we'll be adding some dynamic data to the Repo detail page.
-We'll be adding an asynchronous JavaScript API call to the GitHub API page the repo's information.
+We'll be adding an asynchronous JavaScript API call to the GitHub API to get the repo's information.

-The request for this data will be made client-side and we'll rely on Vue's reactivity to display, we have to add some code `/pages/repos/_slug.js`:
+The request for this data will be made client-side and we'll rely on Vue's reactivity to display it.

+Add the following code in `/pages/repos/_slug.js`:

 ```javascript
 data() {